wolejnr/100-Days-of-Code-Journal/log2.md

 * Skipped a day so as to complete some admin work in my department.
 * Completed the first chapter of "Introduction to databases with Python"

+### Day 67: November 22, 2018

+**Today's Progress**:
+* Started working on the second chapter of "Introduction to databases with Python".